📝 TL;DR

 💡 Challenge

 In PowerApps and PowerAutomate, managing multiple potential blank values often results in complex, nested If statements.
-This hinders readability and efficiency.
+This complexity hinders readability and efficiency.

 ✅ Solution